 Be Aware Of And Compensate For Any Cognitive Problems

 Oftentimes elderly parents and their caregiving family members are not aware (or in denial) of issues with cognitive decline.
-I recommend asking your doctor for a professional assessment If dementia care is necessary – there there are things that you can do to make the home safer and care for your elderly parent who may be living with dementia or Alzheimer’s disease.
+I recommend asking your doctor for a professional assessment If dementia care is necessary – there are things that you can do to make the home safer and care for your elderly parent who may be living with dementia or Alzheimer’s disease.

 Click here to read my article on What Are Some Things To Do For Seniors With Memory Problems.